Home » Physics » Types of Motion

 Tidal Motion: The rising and falling of ocean water levels due to the gravitational pull of the Moon and the Sun.

-Now we’re going to quickly understand, different types of Motion with examples.
+Now we’re going to quickly understand, different types of motion with examples for class 9.

 Oscillatory Motion